-In the boundary element method (BEM), only the boundary of the substrate has to be meshed.
-In this field, an important contribution was given, among the others, by Brebbia, Katsikadelis, Banerjee and their co-workers, that introduced BEM both for generic elastic domains [27-30] and for plates on Winkler-type support [31, 32].
-BEM was applied to a wide variety of engineering problems up to present days [33], including soil-structure-interaction problems, see [34, 35] and references cited therein.
+In the boundary element method, only the boundary of the substrate has to be meshed, see [17] and references cited therein.
 However, soil tractions are usually considered as nodal reactions in the FE model of the raft and the rotation continuity between beam and substrate is neglected.
-In the general formulation of BEM dealing with elastic half-space, Mindlin's fundamental solution was usually adopted to obtain the displacement field due to a point force applied in the interior of a homogeneous three-dimensional elastic solid [36].
+In the general formulation of Boundary Element Method (BEM) dealing with elastic half-space, Mindlin's fundamental solution was usually adopted to obtain the displacement field due to a point force applied in the interior of a homogeneous three-dimensional elastic solid [18].
 The particular problem discussed in the present paper refers to loads applied to the ground surface of a half-space.
-Consequently, Boussinesq solution [10, 11] is the proper fundamental solution to be used.
-In this framework, the first satisfactory solution for a square raft of arbitrary flexibility resting on an elastic foundation was obtained by Cheung and Zienkiewicz [37].
-Cheung and Nag [38] used a similar technique to account for horizontal contact pressures beneath the raft.
+Consequently, Boussinesq solution [6, 7] is the proper fundamental solution to be used.
+In this framework, the first satisfactory solution for a square raft of arbitrary flexibility resting on an elastic foundation was obtained by Cheung and Zienkiewicz [19].
+Cheung and Nag [20] used a similar technique to account for horizontal contact pressures beneath the raft.
 In these methods, the raft was modeled by rectangular plate elements where the uniform soil reactions were lumped at the FE nodes and the flexibility matrix of the half-space was obtained by using the Boussinesq fundamental solution.
 Consequently, this approach required the explicit inversion of the substrate flexibility matrix.
 Moreover, a pinned-clamped rigid link connecting the plate element to the substrate was implicitly assumed.
 Thus, no angular continuity between plate and substrate could be imposed.
-Variational formulations including the Green function of the substrate were first presented in [39-41] and in the contributions of Selvadurai dedicated to plates on elastic half-space [42, 43], also accounting for plate shear deformability [44-46].
-In [47], the analysis of frames with rigid footings resting on an isotropic elastic half-space is reported.
-In [48, 49], the static analysis of Timoshenko beam on elastic multilayered soils by combination of finite element and analytical layer element was analysed.
+Variational formulations including the Green function of the substrate were first presented in [21-23].
+In [24], the analysis of frames with rigid footings resting on an isotropic elastic half-space is reported.
+In [25, 26], the static analysis of Timoshenko beam on elastic multilayered soils by combination of finite element and analytical layer element was analysed.
 Solution to multilayered soils under axisymmetric loading was used, so introducing some errors in substrate traction modeling.
 Moreover, adequate soil traction distribution in beam transverse direction was neglected.

-With reference to elastic half-plane, the static analysis of Timoshenko beams and frames in frictionless [50, 51] or fully adhesive [52, 53] contact with an half-plane was analysed by means of a Finite Element-Boundary Integral Equation (FE-BIE) method.
-An analogous study concerning bars and thin coatings can be found in [54], and in [55] accounting for debonding.
-Moreover, the FE-BIE coupling method was also used to study the buckling of Euler-Bernoulli [56] and Timoshenko [57] beams in bilateral frictionless contact with an elastic half-plane.
+With reference to elastic half-plane, the static analysis of Timoshenko beams and frames in frictionless [27, 28] or fully adhesive [29, 30] contact with an half-plane was analysed by means of a Finite Element-Boundary Integral Equation (FE-BIE) method.
+An analogous study concerning bars and thin coatings can be found in [31], and in [32] accounting for debonding.
+Moreover, the FE-BIE coupling method was also used to study the buckling of Euler-Bernoulli [33] and Timoshenko [34] beams in bilateral frictionless contact with an elastic half-plane.
 The numerical performance of the abovementioned FE-BIE coupling method shown an excellent convergence rate in comparison with those of other standard numerical methods.

-In this paper, the coupled FE-BIE method introduced in [50] is extended to study the in-plane bending of Timoshenko beams in bilateral frictionless contact with an elastic, isotropic half-space.

-The assumption of beam deflections varying only along x direction requires uniform displacements along y direction.
-In particular, the mixed variational formulation assumes as independent fields both the surface tractions and the beam displacements and rotations, whereas existing variational formulations for beams and plates on half-space usually assume displacements as unknowns of the problem.
-The numerical model makes use of locking-free "modified" Hermitian shape functions [58-61] for the beam and piecewise constant function for the substrate tractions.
+In this paper, the coupled FE-BIE method introduced in [27] is extended to study the in-plane bending of Timoshenko beams in bilateral frictionless contact with an elastic, isotropic half-space.
+In particular, the mixed variational formulation assumes as independent fields both the surface tractions and the beam displacements and rotations.
+The numerical model makes use of locking-free "modified" Hermitian shape functions [35-38] for the beam and piecewise constant function for the substrate tractions.